sophia-zube/incari-doc/modules/profiler-view.md

 ![](../.gitbook/assets/profiler-diagram.png)

-For selecting a **Block** or a time range to learns its stats, use the right-click button.
+For selecting a **Block** or a time range to learns its statistics, use the right-click button.
 For a time range, right-click somewhere in the timeline and drag over the desired range.

+After a selection has been made, the statistics of the included **Blocks** appear in the **Stats** panel.

 ![](../.gitbook/assets/profiler-drag.gif)